dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 the Bulletin V5-to-V7 composed migration.
 Bulletin declares storage V7 only at this boundary.
 Pallet indices remain unchanged.
 Manifest v4 records normalized checked artifacts and hashes; Bulletin V7 is present while provider V8 remains planned.

 Metadata implicit evidence is split into compiled-enabled RFC-78 reproduction, custom-hash wire-loss detection, isolated no-hash `CannotLookup`, and early propagation before token or business-state mutation.

+### Migration identity cross-check

+`PMIG-Bulletin-V6-to-V7` is the present Slice-1 reverse-index/counter repair and leaves storage at V7. `PMIG-Bulletin-V7-to-V8` is the distinct planned Slice-10 provider-reference migration.
+The provider plan depends on the completed V7 commit and must not be inferred from V7 storage.